bacterial-genomics/wf-assembly-snps/README.md

 rm -rf .nextflow .nextflow.log* work/ OUTPATH_DIR/
 ```

-## Misc User Notes
-- `-resume` uses cached results
-- `-stub` uses example output files for any process with an uncommented stub block

 ## Misc Dev Notes
 - scripts needs to be in ./bin for nextflow to be able to find them
 - doesn't seem possible to tell nextflow where to find conda, it only checks your path
 - how to stop appending -ue to bash
     - add `process.shell = ['/bin/bash']` to nextflow.config